Uniformity of multiplicative functions and partition regularity of some quadratic equations: Introduction and main results

 are partition regular (note that $16x^2+9y^2=z^2$ is not partition regular).
 In fact we prove a more general result for homogeneous quadratic forms in three variables. \begin{theorem}[The three squares theorem] Let $p$ be the quadratic form

-where $a, b$ are positive, $c$ is negative, and $d,e,f$ are arbitrary integers.
+where $a, b, c$ are non-zero and $d,e,f$ are arbitrary integers.
 Suppose that all three forms $p(x,0,z)$, $p(0,y,z)$, $p(x,x,z)$ have non-zero square discriminants.
 Then the equation $ p(x,y,n)=0 $ is partition regular. \end{theorem} The last hypothesis means that the three integers

 are non-zero squares.
 As a special case, we get the following result: \begin{corollary} Let $a,b,$ and $a+b$ be non-zero squares.
 Then the equation $ ax^2+by^2=n^2 $ is partition regular.
 More generally, if $a,b,$ and $a+b+c$ are non-zero squares, then the equation $ ax^2+by^2+cxy=n^2 $ is partition regular. \end{corollary}